Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Implementation on a Quantum Computer

 Raising the $Z$ operator to an arbitrary power $z$ is now straightforward: just multiply the angle of all $R_z$-gates by $z$.
 The global phase would be multiplied accordingly:

 With this, we have shown that every Z-type Weyl-Heisenberg matrix $Z_{2^n}^z$ can be implemented in unit depth for any $d=2^n$, see Fig.~\ref{fig:zx_circuit}~(left) for an illustration.

-Now, let us turn our attention of the shift operator.
+Now, let us turn our attention to the shift operator.
 Observe that $X_{2^n}^x$ implements addition mod $d$.
 There exists a straightforward implementation based on the fact that the quantum Fourier transform diagonalizes shift operators.
 By moving to the Fourier basis, the shift operator becomes a diagonal phase (clock) operator, which can be implemented efficiently, before transforming back to the computational basis via the inverse QFT, as illustrated in Fig.~\ref{fig:zx_circuit}~(right).
 In formulas,

-Note that the application of a QFT typically reverses the qubit order.
-Fortunately, in this particular case, we can account for this by simply applying the rotation angles in reversed order, and the reverse QFT brings the ordering back to normal.
-We refer to Fig.~\ref{fig:zx_circuit}~(right) for an illustration.
+Observe that the qubit order reversal due to the QFT can be accounted for by applying the rotation angles in reversed order, and the inverse QFT restores the original ordering; see Fig.~\ref{fig:zx_circuit}~(right).

 Raising the $X$ operator to a power $x$ is equivalent to raising the $Z$ operator to a power $x$, which we have already shown to be efficient.
 In formulas: